Nepose/MAG_Software_Portal/README.md

 This is a toolchain to compile images for Infomir IPTV STBs - MAG and Aura HD.
 It is improved version of SDK done by Infomir corporation, manufacturer of set-top-boxes.

+The toolchain is a part of **MAG Software Portal** project, which also includes ready-made custom firmware and wiki for Operators.

 ## Functions of toolchain
 * Compile / prepare following parts of firmware:
   * root file system,